Eighty percent of Americans will suffer from some form of foot or ankle pain during their lives.

 This pain can be caused by an injury, ill-fitting shoes, diseases such as arthritis and diabetes, poor circulation, genetic abnormalities, or simply wear and tear over time.
 No matter what the cause, the result can be the same: discomfort and limited mobility.

-The orthopedic surgeons and other motion specialists at Chilton Hospital are trained to correct foot and ankle problems and pain.
+The orthopedic surgeons and other motion specialists at Atlantic Orthopedic Institute at Chilton Medical Center are trained to correct foot and ankle problems and pain.
 A variety of assessment and treatment tools are used, including the latest technological advancements, to establish an accurate diagnosis quickly and develop a plan of care that fits the needs of each patient suffering from foot or ankle pain.

 The design of the bones, muscles, and joints of the foot and ankle is a miracle of complex interaction.
 Each foot contains 26 bones and a multitude of joints and muscles that work in sync to provide mobility and stability.
 The intricate design allows for the up-and-down motion used when walking or climbing stairs, as well as the side-to-side movements required for navigating uneven surfaces and switching directions.
 Given that the average person takes about 10,000 steps each day, foot and ankle pain can often be debilitating.